activemerchant/payment_icons/README.md

 3. Add `your-icon.svg` to the `app/assets/images/payment_icons/` directory with the following specifications:
   * 38 by 24 pixels
   * Solid white background
 4. Edit `db/payment_icons.yml` file with the name, label and group of your icon.
-Valid group options are credit_cards, cryptocurrencies, wallets, bank_transfers and other.
+Valid group options are credit_cards, cryptocurrencies, wallets, bank_transfers, convenience_stores, and other.
 5. Push your changes to your fork (`git push origin my_new_icon`)
 6. Open a [pull request](https://github.com/activemerchant/payment_icons/pulls) and one of our maintainers will review it.